kaaproject/kaa-rfcs/0008/README.md

 The Client-Device link usually runs a different protocol than 1/KP, so responsibility of maintaining confidentiality, integrity, and authenticity can be delegated to the client.

-_Note: it can only be delegated when the client itself is trusted. hat usually requires integrity and authenticity of Server-Client link._
+_Note: it can only be delegated when the client itself is trusted.
+That usually requires integrity and authenticity of Server-Client link._

 If Client-Device link is running 1/KP, the Server-Client link protection techniques can be used (replacing server with client, and client with device).
 See the Server-Client section above for details.